nextliren/learngit/readme.txt

 add 'revise'

-Creating a new branch is quick ND simple.
+Creating a new branch is quick & simple.